Ron Ben-Israel: Biography

 Ron Ben-Israel was born in Israel.
 His mother was born in Vienna and was rescued from the ghetto by American volunteers, later immigrating to Israel.
 His father, Moshe, lost most of his family in the Holocaust, and survived Auschwitz.
 His father worked in the printing industry, while his mother worked in map-making for the government.

 Ben-Israel grew up in Tel Aviv.
 He loved baking in the kitchen as a child.
 He attended the Thelma Yellin High School for the Arts, specializing in dance.
-Ben-Israel is gay.

 Dancing career

 Ben-Israel started a dance career at age 21, right after discharging from the army.
 He specialized in modern dance.
 He danced with the Israeli dance companies Batsheva and Bat-Dor over a period of some 15 years, and toured internationally.
 Near the end of his dancing career, he moved to the United States.

 Baking career

 In 1993, while living in New York City, Ben-Israel retired from dancing, in part due to having developed arthritis.
 He started a new career in cooking, doing temporary jobs making cakes and designing shop windows.
 In 1996, he fell in love with baking.
 He was discovered and mentored by Betty Van Nostrand and Martha Stewart who saw one of his cakes in a window.

-Ben-Israel's confectionery pieces have been featured at the openings of the Mandarin Oriental, New York and The Ritz-Carlton and are part of events at other New York hotels including the St. Regis, the Pierre, and the New York Palace.
-Modern Bride, Town & Country, Martha Stewart Weddings, InStyle, The New York Times, and Vogue have commissioned his cake designs.
+He was disappointed by the American approach to baking (vegetable shortening, powder sugar, plastic columns, plastic figurines) and set to create more elegant and delicate cakes, digging into his Israeli background where the pastry culture was more international.
+He designed a cake for the very first issue of Martha Stewart Living Weddings (1995).
+He launched Ron Ben-Israel Cakes in 1999.
+He was tagged “the Manolo Blahnik of wedding cakes" in a 2003 issue of The New York Times.

 His television appearances include Martha Stewart, the Bravo Network, The Oprah Winfrey Show, the Food Network, and the Late Show with David Letterman.

 From 2011 to 2013, Ben-Israel was the host and judge of the Food Network competition show Sweet Genius.

-Ben-Israel is a Visiting Master Pastry-Instructor at The International Culinary Center in New York City.
-He teaches the Classic Pastry Arts class and the Cake Techniques & Design class his approach to sugar paste.

 Ben-Israel appeared as a guest judge on Season 2 of the Netflix Baking-parody show Nailed It!.
 He has also appeared as a guest judge on Season 3 of Netflix's Sugar Rush and on Food Network's The Big Bake.